brimdata/zed/docs/language/overview.md

 where you might interactively run queries to determine the shapes of some new or unknown input data and how those various shapes relate to one another.

-For example, in example sequence above, we can use the `fuse` aggregate function to determine the fused type rather than transforming the values, e.g.,
+For example, in the example sequence above, we can use the `fuse` aggregate function to determine the fused type rather than transforming the values, e.g.,
 ```mdtest-command
 echo '{x:1} {x:"foo",y:"foo"} {x:2,y:"bar"}' | zq -z 'fuse(this)' -